 About Captured Carbon's Underground CO2 Storage Vault Locations

 U.S. and Global Deep Underground BECCS Negative CO2 Storage Zones.

 Locating Direct Air CO2 Capture Farms Directly Over CO2 DISPOSAL WELLS Speeds Up Decarbonization and Drives Down Cost.

-Dozens of Climate Change Capture farms and Class VI CO2 Disposal Wells all over the world.
+The world will need hundreds of Climate Change CO2 Capture Farms and Class VI CO2 Disposal Wells.

 States' Carbon Capture and Storage Situation:

 "The United States has the technological potential to offset roughly only a decade’s worth of its current CO2 emissions through biological sequestration (i.e., planting trees, etc.,) but a few hundred years’ worth of emissions through carbon dioxide capture and sequestration." - from Congressional Budget Office "The Potential for Carbon Sequestration in the United States, 2007" - Summary, page 2.

 See CarbFix: CO2 Locked in the ground forever.
 Watch: https://www.carbfix.com/ (Skip the ad someone inserted in front of the video.)